ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

    ```
    {: codeblock}

-Each time a fresh shell is initialized remember to activate the python virtual environment.
-Do this now:
+Each time a fresh shell is initialized remember to activate the python virtual environment:
    ```sh
    source venv/bin/activate
    ```
    {: codeblock}

-Run the test suite and notice connectivity within a VPC (like enterprise -> enterprise) is working but cross VPC connectivity (like enterprise -> transit) is not working.
+Run the test suite and notice connectivity within a VPC, like enterprise -> enterprise, is working but cross VPC connectivity, like enterprise -> transit, is not working.

    ```sh
    pytest